Japan cult leader behind gas attack, followers are executed

-The hanging of Asahara, 63, closes a chapter on one of Japan’s most shocking crimes in the 20th century.
-During the morning rush hour of March 20, 1995, members of the his Aum Shinrikyo cult punctured plastic bags to release sarin nerve gas inside subway cars, killing 13 people and sickening more than 6,000.
+During the morning rush hour of March 20, 1995, members of the Asahara’s Aum Shinrikyo cult punctured plastic bags to release sarin nerve gas inside subway cars, killing 13 people and sickening more than 6,000.

+Japan’s Justice Ministry announced the executions of Asahara, 63, and his followers.
+Two major Japanese newspapers issued extra editions about the executions and handed them out at train stations.

 “This gave me a piece of mind,” Kiyoe Iwata, who lost her daughter in the subway attack, told Japanese broadcaster NHK.
 “I have always been wondering why it had to be my daughter and why she had to be killed.
 Now, I can pay a visit to her grave and tell her of this.”